 One of the most important keys to financial health is managing your credit score well.
-An excellent credit score can save you money on interest, help you find the best loan products and positively influence other areas of your life.
+An excellent credit score can save you money on interest, help you find the best loan products for you and positively influence other areas of your life.
 To have excellent credit, you need a FICO Score of at least 800 or a VantageScore of at least 750.
 Below you can find out how to work toward an excellent credit score.

 Do I have an excellent credit score?

 When you’re checking your credit score, it’s important to understand that not all credit scores are the same.
 Different credit scoring companies have different credit scoring models.
 Two of the most popular consumer credit scores are FICO and VantageScore.
 Financial institutions vary by which credit-scoring model they use.

 Here’s what it takes to have excellent credit according to different credit-scoring models.